BiEchi/my-homepage/content/authors/admin/_index.md

 Hi, there!
 I'm Jack.
 I'm an M.S. student in Computer Science at University of Illinois Urbana-Champaign, where I’m fortunate to be advised by Prof. Heng Ji.
 The core of my research lies broadly in **how modern model understands knowledge**.
 I work on this problem upon these levels:

-- On the observation level, I study latent representations learned by modern deep neural networks, especially for causal attention and modality fusion, which naturally involves pre-training, dictionary learning, mechanistic interpretation, etc.
+- On the **observation** level, I study *latent representations* learned by modern deep neural networks, especially for causal attention and modality fusion, which naturally involves pre-training, dictionary learning, mechanistic interpretation, etc.
-- On the theoretical level, I study classical theories based on the observations to interpret what and how the models are learning, especially information theory, optimization theory, and game theory.
+- On the **theoretical** level, I study classical theories based on the observations to *interpret* what and how the models are learning, especially information theory, optimization theory, and game theory.
-- On the application level, I leverage such-obtained conceptual insights to design interpretable, efficient, and principled algorithms for knowledge structuring and learning, with a special interest in how high-level intelligent agents understand knowledge and how it maps to human.
+- On the **application** level, I leverage such-obtained conceptual insights to design interpretable, efficient, and principled algorithms for *knowledge structuring and learning*, with a special interest in how high-level intelligent agents understand knowledge and how it maps to human.

-**Bio:** Jack Bai is an M.S. student in Computer Science at UIUC, working on structured **information retrieval** in the **Blender Lab** with Prof. [Heng Ji](https://scholar.google.com/citations?hl=zh-CN&user=z7GCqT4AAAAJ).
-He is also a research intern of the **BAIR Lab**, working on **representation learning** with Prof. [Yi Ma](https://scholar.google.com/citations?hl=zh-CN&user=XqLiBQMAAAAJ).
+**Bio:** Jack Bai is an M.S. student in Computer Science at UIUC, working on structured **information retrieval** in the Blender Lab with Prof. [Heng Ji](https://scholar.google.com/citations?hl=zh-CN&user=z7GCqT4AAAAJ).
+He is also a research intern of the BAIR Lab, working on **representation learning** with Prof. [Yi Ma](https://scholar.google.com/citations?hl=zh-CN&user=XqLiBQMAAAAJ).
 Before master's, he obtained a dual degree from Zhejiang University and UIUC in Computer Engineering, during which period he interned at Microsoft Research working on **incident text root cause prediction** with Dr. [Shilin He](https://scholar.google.com/citations?hl=zh-CN&user=wECvv2UAAAAJ), and participated in the [Alexa ChatBot Challenge](https://www.amazon.science/alexa-prize/teams/charmana-2022) researching **search query generation**, advised by Prof. [Chengxiang Zhai](https://scholar.google.com/citations?hl=zh-CN&user=YU-baPIAAAAJ).
 Except experience mentioned above, his work also reflects interests in financial time series prediction, open-domain QA, software frameworks for deep learning, etc.

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->